ekagra1602/FocusTime-AI/README.md

 User-Friendly Interface: Built with React for an intuitive and seamless user experience.

-Data Management: PostgreSQL for secure and scalable data storage.
+Database: PostgreSQL for secure and scalable data storage.

 Backend Support: Flask for API endpoints and backend functionality.